 zebmeat Report post Posted September 10, 2013 (edited) Noticed on the motorcraftservices website that the latest IDS release level is 86.03, dated 9/9/13.
 My FFH PCM upgrade was IDS release level 86.01, and any MPG improvement I've seen since the upgrade is small.
 I do get EV mode above 62 MPH, so I suppose the upgrade was successful.
 Does anyone know what may or may not have been added to the latest IDS release?
 I asked my local Ford service department (not where I had the upgrade done) about the version change, and they had no clue -- just saying they use whatever release is current.
 Edited September 13, 2013 by zebmeat Quote Share this post Link to post Share on other sites

 Fastronaut Report post Posted September 10, 2013 I think that some dealers skipped a step during the updating process that is the equivalent of a hard reset.
 It may be the same as when you do a Windows or other program update and the computer has to be shutdown and restarted before it will take effect.
 I'm very glad mine worked right off the dealer's lot.I'm having the PCM and MFT software upgrades done on Thursday.
 I'm more optimistic after seeing everyone's results.
-2 hybridbear and jeff_h reacted to this Quote Share this post Link to post Share on other sites
+2 jeff_h and hybridbear reacted to this Quote Share this post Link to post Share on other sites